Automatic Synthesis of Diverse Weak Supervision Sources for Behavior Analysis

-\textbf{Our Approach.} We propose {\algname} (\textbf{Auto}matic \textbf{S}ynthesized \textbf{W}e\textbf{A}k Su\textbf{P}ervision), a framework for automatically generating data efficient, task-level LFs using a novel diverse program synthesis formulation.
-As depicted in Figure \ref{fig:teaser}, experts provide a domain specific language (DSL), domain-level LFs (LFs specific to a domain of tasks) for a given domain, such as mouse behaviors or vehicle motion planning.
+\textbf{Our Approach.} We propose {\algname} (\textbf{Auto}matic \textbf{S}ynthesized \textbf{W}e\textbf{A}k Su\textbf{P}ervision), a data-efficient framework for automatically generating task-level LFs using a novel diverse program synthesis formulation.
+As depicted in Figure \ref{fig:teaser}, experts provide a domain-specific language (DSL) and domain-level LFs (LFs specific to a domain of tasks) for a given domain, such as mouse behaviors or vehicle motion planning.
 For each task to be studied in that domain, experts provide a small labeled dataset to specify the task, and AutoSWAP returns a set of structurally diverse task-level LFs that can be used in weakly supervised frameworks.
-The domain-level LFs (figure \ref{fig:example_lfs}) provide fine-grained, label-space agnostic ``atomic instructions,'' while the DSL contains abstract structural domain knowledge for composing domain-level LFs into task-level LFs (figure \ref{fig:prog2tree}).
+The domain-level LFs (Figure \ref{fig:example_lfs}) provide fine-grained, label-space agnostic ``atomic instructions,'' while the DSL contains abstract structural domain knowledge for composing the more general domain-level LFs into task-level LFs (Figure \ref{fig:prog2tree}).
 The novel diversity cost enables {\algname} to generate structurally diverse LFs, which we and others empirically show outperform structurally homogeneous LFs in downstream tasks~\cite{varma2018snuba}.

-To the best of our knowledge, we are the first to demonstrate the effectiveness of program synthesis for automatically generating LFs.
-Existing works for generating LFs have proposed using user feedback to iteratively select LFs~\cite{boecking2020interactive} or training exponentially many simple heuristics models~\cite{varma2018snuba}.
-In contrast, the key to our approach is in representing domain knowledge in a DSL, which can then be used to automatically synthesize LFs for many tasks in a domain with our diverse program synthesizer.
+To the best of our knowledge, we are the first to demonstrate the effectiveness of program synthesis for automated LF generation.
+Existing works for generating LFs include iteratively selecting LFs by repeatedly querying experts for feedback~\cite{boecking2020interactive} and training exponentially many simple heuristics models~\cite{varma2018snuba}, which have limitations in scalability and tractability.
+In contrast, our approach represents domain knowledge in a DSL and domain-level LFs, which can then be used to automatically synthesize LFs for arbitrary tasks in a domain with our diverse program synthesizer.